 As an editor, her Try Not to Laugh and Flashback Fridays video compilation series for Laugh Factory have become consistently the most-viewed videos for the company’s web platforms, including Amazon Prime, YouTube, Twitch, and Facebook.

-She focuses on creating content with strong female characters that is uplifting, adventurous, and funny.
-Movies like A League of Their Own, Star Wars, and I.Q., and shows like 30 Rock, Star Trek: TNG, Mork & Mindy, The X-Files, and Due South are some of her favorites.
+She loves working on uplifting, adventurous, and funny content with strong female characters.
+Movies like A League of Their Own, Indiana Jones, Spy, and the Harry Potter series; and TV shows like 30 Rock, Star Trek: TNG, Lucifer, Daria, Are You Being Served?, and Psych are some of her favorites.

 TV Movie by University of Southern California Co-Director A situation comedy pilot about the dysfunctional Newberry family who, upon their matriarch’s death, each believe they are solely entitled to inherit her house.

 Film by Hilary Van Hoose (Comedy, Romance and Short) Director and Writer Penelope is a bagger at a convenience store who dreams of doing stand-up comedy.
 When a handsome customer named Cecil asks her out to an open mic night at a comedy club, she must overcome her stage fright to live her dream and to be with Cecil.

 TV Movie by A.J.
 Frydman (Comedy) Editor and Gaffer After the family's matriarch dies, the estranged Newberry family moves into her home, each of them believing they are entitled to the property.

 Film by Uttera Singh (Short and Comedy) Cinematographer